2008 Texas Longhorns football team: Before the season

 Texas entered the 2007 season ranked third in the all-time list of both total wins and winning percentage.
 The 2007 team was ranked in the Top 10 by numerous pre-season polls.
 For instance, a pre-season ranking by ESPN writer Mark Schlabach had the Longhorns ranked eighth; Rivals.com had them at ninth.
 College Football News and Real Football 365 both had Texas ranked third in the pre-season.
 The Longhorns came into the season ranked fourth in both the Coaches' Poll and AP Poll.
 Texas started out 4–0, but with sloppy playing, edging out 4 unranked teams.
 Texas came particularly close to being upset when the beat unranked UCF, 38–35.
 Texas then suffered losses to Kansas State (41–21) and Oklahoma (28–21).
 Texas then surged back, winning five games in a row.
 At 9–2, they were poised to gain a BCS bowl berth.
 However, a 30–38 loss to Texas A&M dashed these hopes.
 The Longhorns finished the season 10–3 with a victory in the 2007 Holiday Bowl.
 The Longhorns were ranked tenth in the final AP poll and in the USA Today Coaches' Poll.

 Five Longhorns were selected in the 2008 NFL draft: Limas Sweed (53rd pick), Jamaal Charles (73rd), Jermichael Finley (91st), Tony Hills (130th), and Frank Okam (151st).
 In addition, Brandon Foster, Marcus Griffin, Nate Jones and Derek Lokey agreed to sign free-agent contracts with NFL teams.

 Both Jamaal Charles and Jermichael Finley skipped their senior year in order to enter the NFL early.
-The loss of Charles was a particularly hard blow to the Horns.
+The loss of Charles was a particularly hard blow to the team.
 Despite skipping his senior year, Charles ranks fourth on the list of total rushing yards by a UT player, behind Ricky Williams, Cedric Benson, and Earl Campbell, with 3,328 yards.
 Williams and Campbell each won the Heisman Trophy in their senior seasons.
 With Charles' departure, quarterback Colt McCoy becomes the leading returning rusher for the Longhorns.
 Tight end Jermichael Finley also declared he would forgo his senior season to enter the NFL.

 Texas entered the 2008 season ranked number 11 in the AP Poll and number 10 in the Coaches' Poll.